astropy/astropy/docs/visualization/wcsaxes/custom_frames.rst

     # Clip the image to the frame
     im.set_clip_path(ax.coords.frame.patch)

-The :class:`~wcsaxes.frame.EllipticalFrame` class is especially useful for all-sky plots such as Aitoff projections:
+The :class:`~astropy.visualization.wcsaxes.frame.EllipticalFrame` class is especially useful for all-sky plots such as Aitoff projections:

 .. plot::